-Tatoosh Ridge Trail is a 11 mile out and back trail located near Packwood, WA that offers scenic views and is rated as difficult.
+Tatoosh Ridge Trail is a 11 mile out and back trail located near Packwood, Washington that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and horses and is accessible from July until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Packwood, drive north 4 miles on Skate Creek Road (Forest Service Road 52) to Forest Service Road 5270.
 Turn right and drive 6 miles to the signed trailhead on the right.

 very beautiful view at the top. great views of mt adams, mt st. helens and of course mt rainer. a steep hike at first then starts to get less steep. lots of flys and bugs and overgrowth on the trail overall a tough but rewarding hike

 I hiked Tatoosh Peak on Oct 4.
 2014 using the Tatoosh North trailhead for a 12 mile RT hike that took 8 hours counting stops.
 Accessible from road 5270, 10 miles from Packwood.
 Tatoosh Peak can also be accessed from the Tatoosh South trailhead for a 16.4 mile trailhead to trailhead hike.
 At the north trailhead, parking is on the one-laned road with small pullouts that can accommodate a fair amount of vehicles.